Ulexus/docker-qemu/README.md

 Included in this image is support for Ceph/RBD volumes.
 In order to use Ceph, you should probably bind-mount your `/etc/ceph` directory which contains your ceph.conf and client keyring.
 I use `docker run -v /etc/ceph:/etc/ceph` for this purpose on my CoreOS boxes.

 NOTE:  using qemu's bridge networking with docker's `--net=host` with RBD block storage creates switch loops for me, even with STP.
 Removing any one of those three seems to work fine.
-To work around this problem, I also created `ulexus/qemu-bootstrap` which executes this Docker image from systemd's systemd-nspawn, which does not exhibit this problem.
-That build is pretty installation-specific for me, but if anyone has an interest in it, I'll see about putting the effort into genericizing it.
+To work around this problem, you can also run with `--privileged --pid=host --ipc=host`.

 ## Service file

 Also included in this repo is a service file, suitable for use with systemd (CoreOS and fleet), provided as an example.
 You'll need to fill in your own values, of course, and customize it to your liking.

+## Entrypoint script

+The entrypoint script is site-specific for me, but you can override most of it simply by passing arguments to the execution of this container (which will, in turn, be passed as arguments to `qemu`).

+If you intend to use the entrypoint script as is, it expects `etcd` to be populated with some keys.  (`%i` below refers to the unit instance, such as `1` for the unit `kvm@1`):
+  * `/kvm/%i/host` - Should match host's hostname; used as a mutex for this VM
+  * `/kvm/%i/ram` - The amount of RAM to allocate to this VM
+  * `/kvm/%i/mac` - The MAC address to assign to the NIC of this VM
+  * `/kvm/%i/rbd` - The RBD image (of the form `/<pool-name>/<rbd-name>`)
+  * `/kvm/%i/spice_port` - The TCP port to use for the spice server
+  * `/kvm/%i/extra_flags` - (optional) Free-form qemu flags to append